Leg extension and curl machines are staples in any serious gym, and over the years, I’ve tested more of them than I can count.

 - Inflight MEC – not popular, but good.
 A commercial-grade machine at the price level of Reflex.

 - Reflex lying and standing leg curl machines – two great units.
 If you got either, though, you’d be paying for a leg curl machine with no extension functionality.
+While we’re at it, getting a standalone leg extension machine makes little financial sense, too.

 I’m proud of what we did here.